Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- The Ravens are winless ATS (0-2) on the road as 4.5-point favorites or more.
+- The Ravens are winless ATS (0-2) as 6-point favorites or more away from home.

-- Baltimore has hit the over once in four road games this season.
+- Baltimore has hit the over once in four away games this year.

 Powered by Data Skrive.